Greece–Mexico relations: Bilateral relations

-Both nations have signed several bilateral agreements such as a Treaty of Friendship (1938); Agreement on Education and Cultural Cooperation (1982); Agreement of Cooperation in Tourism (1992); Agreement on Scientific and Technical Cooperation (1999); Extradition Treaty (1999); Agreement in Scientific and Technological Cooperation (1999); Agreement on Mutual Legal Assistance in Criminal Matters (1999); Agreement on the Promotion and Protection of Investments (2000); Trade Agreement (2000); Agreement on the Avoidance of Double-Taxation and Tax Evasion (2004) and a Memorandum of Understanding between both nations Diplomatic Institutions (2009).
+Both nations have signed several bilateral agreements such as a Treaty of Friendship (1938); Trade Agreement (1960); Agreement on Education and Cultural Cooperation (1982); Agreement of Cooperation in Tourism (1992); Agreement on Scientific and Technical Cooperation (1999); Extradition Treaty (1999); Agreement in Scientific and Technological Cooperation (1999); Agreement on Mutual Legal Assistance in Criminal Matters (1999); Agreement on the Promotion and Protection of Investments (2000); Agreement on the Avoidance of Double-Taxation and Tax Evasion (2004) and a Memorandum of Understanding between both nations Diplomatic Institutions (2009).

 Trade relations

 In 2000, Mexico signed a Free Trade Agreement with the European Union (which includes Greece).
 Since 2000, trade between the two countries has grown considerably.
-In 2018, two-way trade between both nations amounted to US$217 million.
-Greek exports to Mexico include: parts and accessories for watt meters; razors and blades.
-Mexican exports to Greece include: tequila, process units, chickpea, memory units and malt beer.
-Greece's total cumulative investment in Mexico between 1999 and 2016 was $1.3 million.
+In 2023, two-way trade between both nations amounted to US$307 million.
+Greece's main exports to Mexico include: parts and accessories for watt meters; razors and blades.
+Mexico's main exports to Greece include: tequila, process units, chickpea, memory units and malt beer.